 After altering the stock length: on the pattern plate with the centre ‘bird’ sitting just above the foresight bead, the shot pattern was smack on, both barrels throwing to the same point of aim.

 The trigger pull is a little long due to the deep and therefore safe sear engagement.
-At 5¾lb it is a little heavy but has a clean break.
+At 5¾lb it is a bit heavy but has a clean break.

-The large and pleasantly shaped trigger-guard bow, meant I could wear gloves without any inconvenience.
+The large and pleasantly shaped trigger-guard bow meant I could wear shooting gloves without any fumbling.

 You are unlikely to take your trusty Baikal 12-bore on a smart driven pheasant day.
 The hedgerow or foreshore is more likely to be its domain.